Owen-Wang1234/Crowdfunding-ETL/README.md

 - Export 8: email_contacts_remaining_goal_amount.csv
 ![Export 8](https://github.com/Owen-Wang1234/Crowdfunding-ETL/blob/main/Screenshots/contacts_rem_goal.png)

 The other request is to get the email and full name of the backers for the live projects, the ID number of the backed project, the company name, the description of the project, the end date, and the remaining amount of the goal.
-The results are written into a table and exported.
+The results are sorted by email in descending order, written into a table, and exported.

 - Export 9: email_backers_remaining_goal_amount.csv
 ![Export 9](https://github.com/Owen-Wang1234/Crowdfunding-ETL/blob/main/Screenshots/backers_rem_goal.png)